Fluorescence-Tools/PAM/CONTRIBUTING.md

 ### Creating your local private PAM repository
 * Go to the base folder in which you want to create the new local repository.
-* Clone this locally as you do with PAM, e.g.: **!git clone https://gitlab.com/jellehendrix/PAM.git give-a-name**
+* Clone this locally as you do with PAM, e.g.: `!git clone https://gitlab.com/jellehendrix/PAM.git give-a-name`
-* go to e.g. the develop branch: **!git checkout develop**
+* go to e.g. the develop branch: `!git checkout develop`
-* To bring in the new updates others are making to the public PAM (you are now disconnected from that repository), add the original PAM repository as a second remote to your fork: **!git remote add original git@gitlab.com:PAM-PIE/PAM.git**
+* To bring in the new updates others are making to the public PAM (you are now disconnected from that repository), add the original PAM repository as a second remote to your fork.
+    * If your are using the `git` protocol: `!git remote add original git@gitlab.com:PAM-PIE/PAM.git`
+    * If you are using the `https` protocol: `!git remote add original https://gitlab.com/PAM-PIE/PAM.git`
-* You can list the registered remotes to your local repository by: **!git remote -v**
+* You can list the registered remotes to your local repository by: `!git remote -v`

-### Pulling from the remote public PAM repository
+### Pulling from the remote public PAM repository to integrate the newest changes
 Do this to get the latest changes from the public version of PAM
-* !git pull original develop
+* `!git pull original develop`
-* If you get something like "Host key verification failed." and you're sure your SSH key setting are ok, type this: **!git remote set-url original https://gitlab.com/PAM-PIE/PAM.git**
+* If you get something like "Host key verification failed." and you're sure your SSH key setting are ok, try switching to the `https` protocol instead by changing the URL of the remote *original*:
+    * `!git remote set-url original https://gitlab.com/PAM-PIE/PAM.git`
-* If files become changed after the pull, you need to add, commit and push them to the origin remote
+* If files become changed after the pull, you need to add, commit and push them to the origin remote:
+    * Stage the changes:
-    * **!git add file1 file2 file3** (add specific files)
+        * `!git add file1 file2 file3` (add specific files)
         * or
-    * **!git add .** (adds all, keep in mind that it will then also add files that were previously not tracked, i.e. if you have some custom scripts that shouldn't be on the repo)
+        * `!git add .` (adds all files in folder, keep in mind that it will then also add files that were previously not tracked, i.e. if you have some custom scripts that shouldn't be on the repo)
-    * **!git commit -m "comment on your commit"**
-    * **!git status** (tells which changes are staged for the commit, and which are not)
+    * `!git status` (tells which changes are staged for the commit, and which are not)
+    * Commit the changes: `!git commit -m "comment on your commit"`
-    * **!git push origin develop**
+    * `!git push origin develop`
-    * Notice: **!git push** will do the same if you want to push from develop to origin/develop (origin is the default remote name, and it will push by default to a branch with the same name as the local), but it is still advised to type the full command to avoid confusion!
+    * Notice: `!git push` will do the same if you want to push from develop to origin/develop (origin is the default remote name, and it will push by default to a branch with the same name as the local), but it is still advised to type the full command to avoid confusion!

 ### Pulling from the remote private PAM repository
-Do this when you start Matlab and before making any changes locally !!!
+Do this when you start Matlab and before making any changes locally to synchronize your repository with the remote.
+This is important if you work privately on the new feature with other people on the same repository.
-* **!git pull origin develop**
+* `!git pull origin develop`

 ### Pushing to the remote private PAM repository
+* Stage the changes:
-* **!git add file1 file2 file3*** (add specific files)
+    * `!git add file1 file2 file3` (add specific files)
     * or
-* **!git add .** (adds all, keep in mind that it will then also add files that were previously not tracked, i.e. if you have some custom scripts that shouldn't be on the repo)
+    * `!git add .` (adds all, keep in mind that it will then also add files that were previously not tracked, i.e. if you have some custom scripts that shouldn't be on the repo)
-* **!git commit -m "comment on your commit"**
+* `!git commit -m "comment on your commit"`
-* **!git push origin develop**
+* `!git push origin develop`

 You now have a workflow to implement your changes in a private repository, and still keep up-to-date with the original PAM.